autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Estimated actual peaks are compared to find a similar number of "matching" peaks from which to compare maximum generation.
 By default this is intervals within 0.9 * peak that are considered.

 This setting is variable by using this option.

+## Estimated actuals

+**Key: "estimated_actuals_fetch_delay"**

+Possible values: int `0`..`120` (default `0`)

+A number of minutes to delay beyond midnight before estimated actuals are retrieved (in addition to a randomised up-to fifteen minute delay).
+This may be of use should the retrieval of estimated actuals often fail just after midnight local time.

+If automated dampening is enabled then modelling of new factors will occur immediately following retrieval.

+If Home Assistant is restarted in the period between midnight and estimated actuals being retrieved then retrieval will be rescheduled.

 ## Forecasts